 While you want your home office to feel comfortable, you don’t want it to feel overly comfortable.
 After all, we are there to work, not sleep.
 With that said, make sure your office chair offers both support and comfort both.

-The value of creating the perfect home office is being able to maintain productivity levels without putting your mental and physical health at risk.
+The value of creating the perfect home office is maintaining productivity levels without putting your mental and physical health at risk.
 Of course, you’ll want your home office to stick to your budget too.
-And you can have a perfectly designed space so you can have the perfect place to work from home.
+And you can have a perfectly designed space to have the perfect place to work from home.

 Don’t forget to read How To Design a Stunning Study Or Home Office too!